Skip to content

-Dual Living Homes in Brisbane: Building a Second Dwelling for Intergenerational Living
+Dual Living Homes in Brisbane: Second Dwelling Guide

 More Brisbane families are choosing to keep everyone on the one block.
 Rather than move parents further away or watch adult children priced out of the market, they are adding a second, self-contained home beside the main house.
 It is a practical answer to intergenerational living, and it is a new build in its own right, not a renovation or an extension.